QasimVibes/fastapi-crud-operations/README.md

     poetry run dev
     ```

-    This command will start the FastAPI application locally.
-The `--reload` option enables automatic reloading of the server when changes are made to the source code.

 4. **Access the API documentation:**
     Once the application is running, you can access the API documentation by visiting [http://localhost:8080/docs](http://localhost:8080/docs) in your web browser.
 This interactive documentation is generated automatically by FastAPI and provides details about the available endpoints, request/response schemas, and allows you to test the API endpoints directly from the browser.